Embeddings, immersions and the Bartnik quasi-local mass conjectures: Mass minimizers and the static vacuum Einstein equations

 The implicit function theorem (regular value theorem) for Banach manifolds then implies the remaining part of the Proposition.

 {\endproof}

 \begin{remark} {\rm Proposition \ref{submers} is closely related to the issue of linearization stability of solutions of the vacuum Einstein equations on $\cM$ and to the work of Fischer, Marsden, and Moncrief \cite{FMM}.
-While Proposition \ref{submers} is known to be false for compact manifolds $M$, it is known to be true for complete AF manifolds (in both cases without boundary)
+While Proposition \ref{submers} is known to be false for compact manifolds $M$ (i.e., there exist compact $(M,g)$ for which $Ds_g$ is not surjective), it is known to be true in the $C^{\infty}$ setting for complete AF manifolds (in both cases without boundary).

 } \end{remark}

 Proposition \ref{submers} has the following useful corollary.
 Consider the map to Bartnik boundary data: \be \pi_{B}: \cC^{m,\a}(M) \to Met^{m,\a}(S^{2})\times C^{m-1,\a}(S^{2}), \ \ \pi_{B}(g,u) = (\g, H), \ee where $Met^{m,\a}(S^{2})$ is the space of $C^{m,\a}$ Riemannian metrics on $S^2$ with the $C^{m,\a}$ topology.
 Proposition \ref{submers} shows that $\cC^{m,\a}(M)$ is a smooth Banach manifold; clearly $\pi_{B}$ is a smooth map of Banach manifolds.